Loading... Please wait...

 Fat Makers

-2. Stuffing Yourself - Even with Low-Fat or Non-fat Foods The rush of extra calories is going to switch on excess insulin, resulting in less fat burning and more fat storage.
+Stuffing Yourself - even with Low-Fat or Non-fat Foods.
+The rush of extra calories is going to switch on excess insulin, resulting in less fat burning and more fat storage.
 Sugar, including corn syrup, brown sugar, dextrose, maltose, cane syrup, maple syrup, honey and fruit juice are all simple carbohydrates that give you energy, but add on those extra pounds and inches, while preventing fat burning.

-3. Low-Fiber or No-Fiber Meals or Snacks Low fiber or no fiber meals and snacks, along with highly processed packaged foods, and too much sugar and starch in your diet, will stimulate the production of the hormone insulin, which can begin to play a huge role in the fat making process.
+Low-Fiber or No-Fiber Meals or Snacks - low fiber or no fiber meals and snacks, along with highly processed packaged foods, and too much sugar and starch in your diet, will stimulate the production of the hormone insulin, which can begin to play a huge role in the fat making process.

-4. Loosing Muscle Tone Muscle is 37 times more metabolically active than fat.
+Loosing Muscle Tone - muscle is 37 times more metabolically active than fat.
 Don't loose your muscles, because they burn calories and eat up the fat as an energy source.
 Building muscle will force you to loose weight.

-5. Alcohol - No More than Two Drinks per Day Alcohol increases your appetite, which means you eat more and gain more.
+Alcohol - no more than two drinks per day.
+Alcohol increases your appetite, which means you eat more and gain more.
 One drink equals the calories of about a gram of fat, and dramatically triggers high levels of insulin, which can stimulate the conversion of those calories into fat.
 Two of any kind of alcoholic drink, reduces fat metabolism by 36%.

-6. Skipping Meals or Snacks When you're hungry, you burn less calories and you tend to eat too much and too fast, by the time you get to the next meal.
+Skipping Meals or Snacks - when you're hungry, you burn less calories and you tend to eat too much and too fast, by the time you get to the next meal.
 More frequent eating of smaller meals, reduces cholesterol by 15% and reduces the fat producing hormones Cortisol by 17% and Insulin by 28%.

-7. Concealed Dehydration Water performs a crucial role in the fat burning, fat forming and fat storage processes.
+Concealed Dehydration - water performs a crucial role in the fat burning, fat forming and fat storage processes.
 When you don't drink enough water, your body will secrete the hormone aldosterone, which causes tissues to hold on to almost every molecule of liquid, including toxic disease causing wastes, and this may cause fat deposits to increase.

-8. Inactivity Whenever you are inactive for more than 60 minutes or so, it's likely that your body is sending an ancient signal to your brain to decrease fat burning and increase fat making.
+Inactivity - whenever you are inactive for more than 60 minutes or so, it's likely that your body is sending an ancient signal to your brain to decrease fat burning and increase fat making.
 The same is true if you lay around after a big meal.

-9. Poor Quality Sleep If you are sleep deprived, you tend to eat 10% to 15% more calories, in an attempt to prop yourself up.
+Poor Quality Sleep - if you are sleep deprived, you tend to eat 10% to 15% more calories, in an attempt to prop yourself up.
 And, if you're just grabbing whatever food is available to reboot your system, it's likely you'll favor unhealthy foods that are high in fat and/or sugars.

 Fat Burners